Guo Chen, Ph.D.

 M.S. & B.S., Nanjing University

 Dr. Chen served as secretary, vice-chair, and chair of the China Geography Specialty Group (CGSG) of the American Association of Geographers (AAG), 2012-2015, and received an AAG-CGSG Outstanding Service Award in 2020.
 She also received the distinction to be nominated and selected as a candidate for election for National Councilor of the AAG in 2023.
-She served as an Elected Faculty Representative on the MSU Asian Studies Advisory Council, 2019–2021.
-She currently serves/has served on the editorial boards of The Professional Geographer and Journal of Urban Affairs and has served as an ad hoc reviewer for close to 50 academic journals.
-Her academic leadership also includes over a hundred organized sessions, invited talks, and conference presentations.
-Her public scholarship includes TV interviews, written op-eds, and invited panels/webinars.
+Recently, she has been involved in AAG’s Justice, Equity, Diversity and Inclusion (JEDI) subcommittees and its inaugural working group on Research Partnerships for Targeted Mentoring Networks.
+She has served on the editorial boards of The Professional Geographer and Journal of Urban Affairs and has served as an ad hoc reviewer for close to 50 academic journals and many programs.
+Her academic leadership also includes over 130 organized sessions, invited talks, and conference presentations.
+Her public scholarship includes interviews, op-eds, and webinars.
 She penned the inaugural piece for the new Perspectives section of the AAG News in 2021.

 Guo has promoted a creative pedagogy with a critical engagement of visuals, documentaries, and simulations in nearly all of her over ten different undergraduate and graduate courses taught/designed in more than a decade on a wide range of topics (economic geography, urban geography, global economy, poverty and inequality, global slums and migration, global diversity and interdependence, people and environment, theories and methods in geography, the geography of Asia-Pacific, and China and globalization), including a popular exit/capstone course for MSU Asian Studies Minor students and a recent Honors Research Seminar on global slums.
-She has mentored many graduate and undergraduate students, visiting scholars, and interns.
+She has mentored many graduate and undergraduate students, numerous visiting scholars, and interns.

 Creative Products: Slums research/student projects site coming out soon!